Skip to content

 Exterior renovation in Sacramento

 Sacramento is the largest and most architecturally varied city in the region, and that variety shapes every exterior project.
-The same city contains character-rich Land Park and East Sacramento homes, postwar ranch neighborhoods across the Arden and Pocket areas, central-city bungalows, and large production tracts in Natomas and North Sacramento.
+The same city contains character-rich Land Park and East Sacramento homes, postwar ranch neighborhoods across the Arden, Pocket, and Greenhaven areas, central-grid bungalows, and large production tracts in Natomas and North Sacramento.
 What unites them is age and sun: a very large share of Sacramento's housing is decades past its original siding's service life, weathered by some of the most sustained UV exposure in California.
+A re-side here is rarely cosmetic alone — it is usually overdue protection on walls that have taken the valley sun for forty years or more.

 Why it matters here specifically

-Sacramento's defining exterior stressor is heat and ultraviolet load over a long, intense summer.
+Sacramento's defining exterior stressor is heat and ultraviolet load over a long, intense summer rather than fire or cold.
 Original hardboard, T1-11, stucco-and-siding combinations, and economy vinyl across the city's neighborhoods reach end of life through chalking, cupping, swollen joints, and faded paint, with south- and west-facing elevations always leading the failure.
-A Sacramento re-side is both overdue protection and, in a competitive market, a significant resale and curb-appeal upgrade.
+A Sacramento re-side is therefore both overdue protection and, in a competitive resale market, a significant curb-appeal and value upgrade — particularly in the older neighborhoods where buyers reward a character-correct exterior.

 Considering an exterior project in Sacramento?